Mt Vision "Sienna Red" Clay

 Val Cushing's notebook states for an average plastic clay suitable for wheel throwing, Wet to Dry shrinkage of ~6% is normal and another 6% - 8% is expected from Dry to Bisque, or 12% - 14% total.

-Levy, Shibata & Shibata in Wild Clay, give an example for somewhat similar looking yellow clay of 4.4% + 6% = 10.4% shrinkage.
+Levy, Shibata & Shibata in their book Wild Clay give an example for a somewhat similar looking yellow clay with values Wet to Dry of 4.4% + Dry to Bisque of 6% = 10.4% shrinkage.

-Levy, Shibata & Shibata record 16% water in their clay and we observed 27%
+Levy, Shibata & Shibata record 16% water in their clay example and we observed Test 1: 38% and Test 2: 26%.
+This is higher, but given my small experience, I don't know yet how important this may be.

-Levy, Shibata & Shibata also note the following general characteristics for clay bodies:
+Levy, Shibata & Shibata note the following general characteristics for clay bodies:

 Throwing clay bodies